NVIDIA/nim-deploy/run.ai/README.md

 ## InferenceWorkload

 Run.ai provides an [InferenceWorkload](https://docs.run.ai/latest/Researcher/workloads/inference-overview/) resource to help automate inference services like NIMs.
 It leverages Knative to automate the underlying service and routing of traffic.
+YAML examples can be found [here](https://docs.run.ai/latest/developer/cluster-api/submit-yaml/#inference-workload-example).

 It should be noted that InferenceWorkload is an optional add-on for Run.ai.
 Consult your Run.ai UI portal or cluster administrator to determine which clusters support InferenceWorkload.